-Step 2: Examination Application and Fee
+Step 2: Examination Application Fee and Scheduling the Examination

-Pearson VUE, CDR's testing agency, will email payment and scheduling instructions and a link to the Candidate Handbook.
-The email will contain an online user ID and password, which allows access to the Pearson VUE website.
+Pearson VUE, CDR's testing agency, will email payment and scheduling instructions and a link to the Handbook for Candidates.
+The email will contain an online user ID and password, which allows access to Pearson VUE website.
 The examination application fee (\$200 for dietitians, \$120 for dietetic technicians) must be submitted online.